School Health Nurse Contact Details:

 A child is considered to be constipated if they poo less than 3 times a week.
 However, every child’s pooing pattern is different and some children will need to poo twice a day whilst others will go only every other day.

-Download some free leaflets and resources on children’s constipation and bowel problems here.
+Download some of our free leaflets and resources on children’s constipation and bowel problems here.

 Coping with constipation and soiling